xuehaipeng/tls-capture/NEXT_STEPS_PROMPT.md

 - Various files as needed

 **Requirements:**
+- Add PCAP file generation with decrypted content
 - Add support for multiple network interfaces
 - Implement process-specific SSL key targeting
-- Add performance monitoring and statistics
-- Implement configuration file support
-- Add PCAP file generation with decrypted content

 ## How to Test and Debug